 A basic knowledge of Python (and, optionally, of Jupyter Notebooks) is all that is required to run "in-silico experiments" (simulations) with Life123 !

-NOTE: for examples of usage, see the Experiments.
 The unit tests of the various python functions can also be of help.
-For the JavaScript modules, see the Visualization section.

 The following libraries (python classes) are being used:

-1D simulations of diffusion and reactions,
+1D simulations of diffusion and reactions, including passive transport across membranes.

-2D simulations of diffusion and reactions
+3D simulations of diffusion and reactions (early implementation)

-Data about all the chemicals and (if applicable) reactions,
+Data about all the chemicals, including:

 - names